apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, when the `array` function is called without any parameters, it returns an empty array of `NullType`.
 In Spark version 2.4 and earlier, it returns an empty array of string type.
 To restore the behavior before Spark 3.0, you can set `spark.sql.legacy.arrayDefaultToStringType.enabled` to `true`.

+  - Since Spark 3.0, when the `map` function is called without any parameters, it returns an empty map of `NullType`.
+In Spark version 2.4 and earlier, it returns an empty map of string type.
+To restore the behavior before Spark 3.0, you can set `spark.sql.legacy.mapDefaultToStringType.enabled` to `true`.

   - Since Spark 3.0, the interval literal syntax does not allow multiple from-to units anymore.
 For example, `SELECT INTERVAL '1-1' YEAR TO MONTH '2-2' YEAR TO MONTH'` throws parser exception.

   - Since Spark 3.0, when casting interval values to string type, there is no "interval" prefix, e.g. `1 days 2 hours`.
 In Spark version 2.4 and earlier, the string contains the "interval" prefix like `interval 1 days 2 hours`.